Frank-Z-Chen/Diet-Planner/TeamInfo.md

 ## Project Summary

 This project is a relational database-centric web application.
-The primary tech stack for this project includes Node.js, React, Redux, Express.js and MangoDB.
-React and Redux will be utilized to achieve the front-end functionality that acquire users’ requests, Express.js are used to bridge the HTTP traffic across different internal application services while MangoDB are used to build application databases and manage database- related functionality.
-All the services of the application will be on node.js runtime environment
+The primary tech stack for this project includes Node.js, React, Redux, Google Cloud Platform and Django.
+React and Redux will be utilized to achieve the front-end functionality that acquire users’ requests, Django is used to communicate the frontend and the database while GCP is used to realize application databases and manage database-related functionality.